NXP eIQ Neutron Kernel Selective Kernel Registration#

 The microcode consists of kernel calls executed by the Neutron Driver.
 The code for kernel call functions is

-distributed in Neutron Firmware.
+distributed in the Neutron Firmware.

-only kernels that are required for a particular model or in the case of ExecuTorch, a delegated subgraph.
+only kernels that are required for a particular model or, in the case of ExecuTorch, a delegated subgraph.
 This

 kernels in the Neutron Firmware, and allows the linker to include only the necessary Neutron kernels.

 distributed via the MCUXpresso SDK.
-The MCUXpresso SDK enables building of a final application that is then flashed on
+The MCUXpresso SDK enables the building of a final application that is then flashed on

 the edge device.
 For more details about this process, see